 It’s simply a slice of jalapeño tucked into the crook of a shrimp, wrapped in bacon and then broiled.
 If all of those flavors aren’t wonderful enough you dip this appetizer into a delicious sauce.

-No party would be complete without relish plates and no relish plate in this house is ever void of pickled beets and hot pickled okra.
+No party would be complete without relish plates and no relish plate in this house is ever void of pickled beets .
+And don’t forget the hot pickled okra.
 My favorite brand is Talk o’ Texas.
-Nice and spicy and nice and crispy.
+Nice and spicy and crispy.

 Mandatory Super Bowl party dips, chips and crackers.
 Starting top left and continuing clockwise, Maralee’s delicious guacamole, and home-made Spicy Sun-Dried Tomato Basil Chickpea Spread.
 Cauleen brought some wonderfully sinful warm crab dip that we gobbled down on some crackers and toasted baguette rounds.
 Thank you ladies!